AlienQ7/Hostphp-/README.md

 ```
 The first time you run it, you'll be prompted to enter the file name you want to host (e.g., index.html or index.php).
 ### 5. Exiting the Interactive Prompt
 After running, pressing Ctrl+C to exit the script.
+But only exit you from script but the server Runs in background

 ### ​6.
 Killing the Running Server
 ​The server is designed to run in the background even if you close Termux.
 To stop it, use the specific kill command: